sikehish/ADA/README.md

 Each lab cycle corresponds to specific topics and algorithms covered during the course.
 Below is a list of lab cycles included in this repository:

-1. Lab Cycle 1: <br>Implement Euclid’s, Consecutive integer checking and Modified Euclid’s algorithms to find GCD of two nonnegative integers and perform comparative analysis by generating best case and worst case data.<br>
+1. Implement Euclid’s, Consecutive integer checking and Modified Euclid’s algorithms to find GCD of two nonnegative integers and perform comparative analysis by generating best case and worst case data.<br>

-2. Lab Cycle 2: <br>Implement the following searching algorithms and perform their analysis by generating best case and worst case data.<br>
+2. Implement the following searching algorithms and perform their analysis by generating best case and worst case data.<br>
 a) Sequential Search
 b) Binary Search( Recursive) <br>

-3. Lab Cycle 3:Implement the following elementary sorting algorithms and perform their analysis by generating best case and worst case data.
-(Note: Any two may be asked in the test/exam) <br>
+3. Implement the following elementary sorting algorithms and perform their analysis by generating best case and worst case data.
+(Note: Any two may be asked in the test/exam).<br>
 a) Selection Sort b) Bubble Sort c) Insertion Sort
 <br>

-4. Lab Cycle 4: Implement Brute force string matching algorithm to search for a pattern of length ‘M’ in a text of length ‘N’ (M<=N) and perform its analysis by generating best case and worst case data<br>
+4. Implement Brute force string matching algorithm to search for a pattern of length ‘M’ in a text of length ‘N’ (M<=N) and perform its analysis by generating best case and worst case data.<br>

-5. Lab Cycle 5: Implement Merge Sort algorithm and perform its analysis by generating best case and worst case data
+5. Implement Merge Sort algorithm and perform its analysis by generating best case and worst case data.<br>

-6. Lab Cycle 6: Implement Quick Sort algorithm and perform its by generating best case and worst case data.
+6. Implement Quick Sort algorithm and perform its by generating best case and worst case data.<br>

-7. Lab Cycle 7: Implement DFS algorithm to check for connectivity and acyclicity of a graph.
+7. Implement DFS algorithm to check for connectivity and acyclicity of a graph.
 If not connected, display the connected components.
+Perform its analysis by generating best case and worst case data.<br>

+8. Implement BFS algorithm to check for connectivity and acyclicity of a graph.
+If not connected, display the connected components.
+Perform its analysis by generating best case and worst case data.<br>

+9. Implement DFS based algorithm to list the vertices of a directed graph in Topological ordering.
+Perform its analysis giving minimum 5 graphs with different number of vertices and edges. (starting with 4 vertices).<br>

+10. Implement source removal algorithm to list the vertices of a directed graph in Topological ordering.
+Perform its analysis giving minimum 5 graphs with different number of vertices and edges. (starting with 4 vertices).<br>

-Perform its analysis by generating best case and worst case data
+11. Implement heap sort algorithm with bottom-up heap construction.
+Perform its analysis by generating best case and worst case data.<br>

-10. Lab Cycle 8: Graph Algorithms
-11. Lab Cycle 9: NP-Hard and Approximation Algorithms
-12. Lab Cycle 10: String Algorithms
-13. Lab Cycle 10: String Algorithms
-14. Lab Cycle 10: String Algorithms
-15. Lab Cycle 10: String Algorithms
-16. Lab Cycle 10: String Algorithms
+12. a) Implement Warshall’s Algorithm to find the transitive closure of a directed graph and perform its analysis giving minimum 5 graphs with different number of vertices and edges. (starting with 4 vertices).<br>
+b) Implement Floyd’s Algorithm to find All-pair shortest paths for a graph and perform its analysis giving minimum 5 graphs with different number of vertices and edges(starting with 4 vertices).<br>

+13.a) Implement Warshall’s Algorithm to find the transitive closure of a directed graph and perform its analysis giving minimum 5 graphs with different number of vertices and edges. (starting with 4 vertices).
+b) Implement Floyd’s Algorithm to find All-pair shortest paths for a graph and perform its analysis giving minimum 5 graphs with different number of vertices and edges(starting with 4 vertices).<br>

+14. Implement Prim’s algorithm to find Minimum Spanning Tree of a graph and perform its analysis giving minimum 5 graphs with different number of vertices and edges (starting with 4 vertices).<br>

+15. Implement Dijkstra's algorithm to find the shortest path from a given source to all other vertices and perform its analysis giving minimum 5 graphs with different number of vertices and edges(starting with 4 vertices).<br>

 ## Getting Started